Battery energy storage plays a key role in enabling the future energy system of the United Kingdom.

 Discover the key components of a battery energy storage project

-Increases the voltage to meet the required voltage at the local network
+Increases the voltage to meet the level required by the local grid